/* Rambling Owl addition to remove page titles from blogs */

 I drove through the tiny hamlet of Blackwaterfoot (little more than a hotel and a stone bridge built over a rushing beck whose waters did indeed look black) and its neighbouring 12 hole golf course

-With such pithy prose running through my head, and my spirit uplifted, I drove the remaining few miles of my circuit, passing the fantastically named Thundergay, until the houses of Lochranza hove into view and my exploration of Arran was at an end.
+With my spirits uplifted, I drove the remaining few miles of my circuit, passing the fantastically named village of Thundergay, until the houses of Lochranza hove into view and my exploration of Arran was at an end.
 I parked on the access ramp at the Ferry port next to a red deer grazing the grass on the side of the road.
 I did a double take - yes, it really was a doe, chomping the grass right in the middle of Lochranza and in broad daylight.
 I got out of the car cautiously, expecting it to leap away into the nearest cover but it just acknowledged my presence with a flick of its head and moved a few feet away to continue feeding.

 Deer and Crows

-A couple of bikers arrived, Germans I think, and gazed in amazement at the deer, gesturing to me as If I hadn't already seen it.
-They immediately fumbled for cameras.
+A couple of bikers arrived, Germans I think, and were immediately drawn to the deer, gesturing to me as If I hadn't already seen it.
+They began searching through their panniers, looking for cameras.

-I limped a few hundred yards down to the harbour front and killed some time watching the yachts bob about on the water (funny thing with yachts in a harbour is that you never see anyone actually on them) and waited in vain for the floodlights to be switched on at the Lochranza Castle or perhaps the glimpse of 'cottage smoke upward curl'd' or the Pink Jogger on his evening sorte.
+I limped a few hundred yards down to the harbour front and killed some time watching the yachts bob about on the water (funny thing with yachts in a harbour is that you never see anyone actually on them) and waited in vain for the floodlights to be switched on at the Lochranza Castle or the Pink Jogger on his evening sorte.
 Soon, however, the white speck of the ferry could be seen ambling towards us and it was time to make my way back to the car and return to Kintyre.
 The red deer meantime had lain down on the crest of a grassy bank that ran down to the waters edge and was gazing out to sea.
 A pair of crows were hopping about it.
 One crow fluttered up and perched on it's head which garnered no reaction from the deer whatsoever.
 It looked like a contrived picture, what with the mountains and the sea as a backdrop, but it was a snapshot that just had to be taken.
 Later, on board the ferry, my mother rang me to see how I was spending my time.
 I was eulogising about Arran when the over amplified voice of the captain blared out of the Tannoy system, running through the obligatory safety announcements and drowning out my words.
-I may as well have been at Glasgow airport.
-As the ferry ploughed across Kilbrannan sound I watched the silhouette of Arran grow ever smaller and decided that I had to go back one day.
-The island had an allure that willed you to return.
-There was much that I hadn't had time to see or do; the raised beaches of the northern mountains, the climb to Goats Fell, the standing stones on Machrie Moor and the Giant's Graves above Whiting Bay.
+I may as well have been at Glasgow airport; ironic considering the peaceful day I had enjoyed.
+As the ferry ploughed across Kilbrannan sound I watched the silhouette of Arran grow ever smaller and decided that I’d to go back one day.
+The island had an allure that invited you to return and there was much that I hadn't had time to see or do: The raised beaches of the northern mountains, the climb to Goats Fell, the standing stones on Machrie Moor and the Giant's Graves above Whiting Bay.
 Arran is beautiful in its simplicity and the best memories I have of the place are those that cost me nothing but a little of my time and the willingness to just sit and observe.
-It was some considerable consolation for missing the final stages of the Kintyre Way
+It was some considerable consolation for missing the final stages of the Kintyre Way.

 See Route on ......